minhducbk/BoundingBoxDiscordDiscovery/README.md

 # BoundingBoxDiscordDiscovery
 BoundingBoxDiscordDiscovery for the thesis

-Ver 1.7 - 26 Aug - minDistBranch
+Ver 1.7 - 26 Aug - Master branch

-todo:
-	Use minDist to improve the algorithm (done !)
+ToDo:
+- Merge code
+	+ new thread when online
+	+ new lables, texts (parameters)
+	+ ...